yasiryagi/helpdesk/roles/validators/README.md

 # Overview

 This page contains all information on how to setup your node and becoming a `Validator` on the Joystream Testnets.
 It will be updated for improvements, and when something changes for new testnets.

+If you want to earn more `Joy` tokens, but for some reason can´t or won't become a `Validator`, you can `Nominate` instead.

 # Instructions